 Key challenges of managing remote workers

-Managing remote employees - whether they’re salaried staff or freelance contractors - comes with a unique set of challenges that you wouldn’t have to deal with in a traditional office environment.
+Managing remote workers - whether they’re salaried staff or freelance contractors - comes with a unique set of challenges that you wouldn’t have to deal with in a traditional office environment.
 You’re also now managing a staff who have their own challenges relating to productivity, mental health, and a sense of belonging within the company culture.
 Here are four key macro challenges that often arise when managing remote workers.

 You might also like: Tips to Manage Remote Employees.